BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Automatic Cloud Backup (Seedless) Wallet Research](https://docs.google.com/document/d/11KbQnor7kQPdzHKmycBLPwOKyVo3t99nUEQYpVsik_o/edit?usp=sharing)

-*Research on user new to crypto around whether they are confident in their ability to safely hold and keep track of seed phrases.
-Goal of the research was to discover whether automatic cloud backups could empower users to confidently secure their own bitcoin wallets.*
+Research on users new to crypto around whether they are confident in their ability to safely hold and keep track of seed phrases.
+This research aimed to discover whether automatic cloud backups could empower users to confidently secure their own bitcoin wallets.

 Published May 2021 by Valentine.